erdosn/dsc-2-21-11-PE-MLE-online-ds-ft-100118/README.md

 ## Objectives

 You will be able to:
-* Understand and describe parametric inference based in context of identifying optimal values for model parameters
+* Describe parametric inference based in context of identifying optimal values for model parameters
-* Understand the concept of likelihood , and the difference between likelihood and a probability
+* Explain the difference between likelihood and a probability
 * Describe MLE assumption of IID samples and its implications on model development
+    * Explain IID

+# Wrap up
+* How to find the likelihood of outcome (tails or heads) given samples
+* Learned parameters to describe a perfect distribution, ie Normal Distribution -> (mu, sd)
+* Log properties
+* How central limit theorem is applied for MLE

+* Step 1: Get a sample
+* Step 2: Build an equation using probabilities and taking a log
+* Step 3: Calculating max theta value of equation
+    * Step 3a: Calculate the derivative
+    * Step 3b: Set it equal to 0
+    * Step 3c: Solve for theta

 ## Parameter Inference

 Parameter Inference is as the process of probabilistically inferring parameter(s) for a model of our choice, which best describe the underlying dataset, used in an analytical context.
 Let's try to understand this with a simple experiment with a 10 times coin flip and inspecting the outcome.

+# Parameters we've worked with in the past
+* MSE or R^2
+* For example, linear regression
+    * slope and intercept
+    * beta_n
+        * beta_0 + (beta_n)x(features)

 ```python